Court-martial: Germany

-The Basic Law (Grundgesetz) (adopted after the Second World War in 1949) establishes in Art.
+The Basic Law for the Federal Republic of Germany establishes in Art.
 96 para.
 2 that courts-martial can be established by federal law.
-Such courts-martial would take action in a State of Defense (Verteidigungsfall) or against soldiers abroad or at sea.
+Such courts-martial would take action in a state of defence or against soldiers abroad or at sea.

+Greece

+The existence of military courts, naval courts and air courts is provided for in the Constitution of Greece, which in article 96 paragraph 4 states that:

+The first chapter of the procedural part of the Military Penal Code (MPC) regulates the matters related to the courts and judicial persons that make up the Military Justice.
+Specifically in article 167 of the MPC, it is defined that criminal justice in the Army is awarded by the military courts (military courts, air courts, naval courts, review court) and the Supreme Court.

 India

 There are four kinds of courts-martial in India.
 These are the General Court Martial (GCM), District Court Martial (DCM), Summary General Court Martial (SGCM) and Summary Court Martial (SCM).
 According to the Army Act, army courts can try personnel for all kinds of offenses, except for murder and rape of a civilian, which are primarily tried by a civilian court of law.

-The president of India can use his judicial power under Article 72 of the Constitution to pardon, reprieve, respite or remission of punishment or sentence given by a court martial.
+The President of India can use the judicial power under Article 72 of the constitution to pardon, reprieve, respite or remission of punishment or sentence given by a court martial.

 Indonesia

 In Indonesia, any criminal offense conducted by military personnel will be held in trial by military court.
 There are four levels of military jurisdiction: